 Hazards arising from plant

 Plant can cause injuries by trapping limbs, cutting, burning, crushing, electrocution, damaging hearing, and other ways, depending on the type of plant.

 With plant, safe design, use for the correct purpose and regular maintenance are important for OHS.

-- obtain from Financial and Business Services Division a copy of the fixed asset register for your area (note: only includes plant with a value in excess of $5,000 as of July 2012)
+- obtain from Financial and Business Services Division a copy of the fixed asset register for your area (note: only includes plant with a value in excess of $5,000)

 - using the register and other sources, identify "hazardous plant" used by staff (or students or contractors) in your area, including equipment in laboratories

 - then identify any other plant (equipment) apart from everyday minor items such as hand-operated staplers

 - make a list of all plant identified and the maintenance and testing requirements for each, including any replacement dates

 - complete the WorkSafe plant hazard checklist for all plant identified